It is our passion and ambition to help you establish your European

 As AIPEX, a Pan-European organization in Intellectual Property Consulting, we hope that the majority of the British people feel that they are also Europeans.
 AIPEX shall anyhow remain to provide a Pan-European consulting service, including the UK.
 As Britishness is an essential ingredient of Europe.

 Please contact us if you are looking for:

 - One gateway to Europe with full IP service in the major European economies

-- Strong local presence, with close proximity to the EPO in Munich and The Hague
+- Strong local presence, with close proximity to the EPO in The Hague and Munich

-- Long-established firms with experience in prosecution and litigation in all technical areas
+- Associated partners with experience in prosecution and litigation in all technical areas

 - European and national packages that are financially attractive and offer fast IP protection